Possible Side Effects of Radiation Treatment for Brain Tumors

 - Some short-term memory loss and difficulty thinking can occur if you are treated with whole-brain radiation therapy.

-- Brain tissue swelling can develop during treatment.
+- Brain tissue swelling can happen during treatment.
 You may get a headache or feel pressure in your head if this occurs.
-The health care team watches for signs of this problem and may prescribe medications to decrease swelling.
-Let the team know if you experience these symptoms.
+Your care team watches for signs of this and may prescribe medications to decrease swelling.
+Let your care team know if you are having these symptoms.

 Chronic (Long-Term) Side Effects

-The side effects mentioned above tend to occur during or shortly after treatment.
 Long-term effects can happen months to years after treatment has ended.
-The risks of long-term effects vary depending on the treatment area, the total dose that is given, and the radiation techniques that were used, as these continue to develop and improve.
+The risks of long-term effects depend on the treatment area, the total dose that is given, and the radiation techniques that were used, as these continue to develop and improve.

 Though the risk is low, you should be aware of these possible long-term effects:

 - A second cancer in or near the radiation field.
 These are called secondary cancers, and they develop because of the exposure of healthy tissue to radiation.

-- Radiation necrosis: Rarely, a mass of dead (necrotic) tissue forms at the site of the tumor.
-If this occurs, it usually develops months to years after radiation is given.
-Surgery may be needed to remove the necrotic tissue.
+- Radiation necrosis is a mass of dead (necrotic) tissue that forms at the site of the tumor.
+It happens months to years after radiation is given and is treated with surgery.

-- Harm to the pituitary gland and other areas of the brain can happen, which can affect hormone levels in the body, including thyroid and sex hormones.
-Damage to the pituitary gland can affect future fertility for women and cause sexuality concerns for men.
-Your provider may prescribe synthetic hormones to manage these changes.
+- Damage to the pituitary gland and other areas of the brain can affect hormone levels in the body, including thyroid and sex hormones.

-After treatment, talk with your oncology team about receiving a survivorship care plan, which can help you manage the transition to survivorship and learn about life after cancer.
+After treatment, talk with your care team about receiving a survivorship care plan, which can help you manage the transition to survivorship and learn about life after cancer.
 You can develop your own plan using the OncoLife Survivorship Care Plan tool.